kbuika/aviator-logger-predictor/README.md

 # Aviator Game Predictor
+NOTE: I "vibe-coded" through this project;
+Tldr: Aviator is extremely random and is a zero-sum game except for the fact that you are the one who will keep losing!
+Please don't even try it.

 ## Overview
 This project implements a machine learning-based prediction system for the Aviator game, a multiplier-based betting game where players need to cash out before the "plane" flies away.
 The project consists of two main components: